mbenfriha/ying-yang-react/README.md

 Ramda has a more focused goal.

-Ramda use pattern like iterable, transducer.
+Ramda use pattern like iterable, transducer, curry.

+Ramda can implement Fantasy Land algebraic data-structure if needed (https://github.com/fantasyland/fantasy-land).

 Ramda is designed specifically for a functional programming style, one that makes it easy to create functional pipelines, one that never mutates user data.

 Ramda can work with React very well.

 Doc : http://ramdajs.com/0.22.1/docs/

+### Can i use Immutable.js ?

+Yes, with immutable PropTypes, that will be good : https://www.npmjs.com/package/react-immutable-proptypes

 ### How i can add vendor in my project ?